kammitama5/kammitama5.github.io/_posts/2018-9-1-Saturday-September-1st.md

    However, I spoke with my mentor and he advised against it, and said I should, instead, focus on learning for now.
 So I have to let the opportunities to apply go.
 However, I am still applying for summer internships for next year, because why not.
+I'm thinking of trolling and just implementing the questions in Haskell.
+   Since I'm learning, I can fail them, but then use the questions on my own to learn Haskell! :D

 ## This morning
 - I also booked my GRE for Sept 19th and asked for recommendations.
 I think I may re-write my statement of purpose for the third time this weekend.
-Oh, and I cleaned up and made a new resume for my Phd applications that is more suitable for that, based on a template of a current student I am friend with who I admire.
+Oh, and I cleaned up and made a new resume for my Phd applications that is more suitable for that, based on a template of a current student I am friends with who I admire.
 I narrowed down my list to six schools.
   They're really the *only* schools I'm interested in applying to for Fall.
 If I don't get into any, well, we'll cross that bridge when we get there.
 But for now, I'm giving it my all.